 Dr. Wehbe believes in complete, patient centered care.
 A comprehensive and individualized care that offers several treatment options which are guided by the patient’s expectations and preferences with an ultimate goal of improving her quality of life.

-Dr. Wehben's clinical interests include: minimally invasive treatments of pelvic organ prolapse including robotic or laparoscopic sacrocolpopexy and hysterectomy, therapies for urinary incontinence including slings, neuromodulation (Interstim), and botox injections.
+Dr. Wehbe's clinical interests include: minimally invasive treatments of pelvic organ prolapse including robotic or laparoscopic sacrocolpopexy and hysterectomy, therapies for urinary incontinence including slings, neuromodulation (Interstim), and Botox injections.

 Sacramento, CA 95817

 Surgery, Lebanese University Faculty of Medicine, Beirut, Lebanon 1999-2000